alg/carrierwave-base64-storage/README.md

       storage :base64
     end

-When you mount the uploader on a `field`, it uses `field_data` attribute on the model to store the actual data, and so make sure the field exists in your storage.
+IMPORTANT: When you mount the uploader on a `field`, it uses `field_data` attribute on the model to store the actual data, and so make sure the field exists in your model and is able to fit long text blobs (`TEXT` in SQL).

-Example for the active record:
+Example for the ActiveRecord:

     class User < ActiveRecord::Base
       mount_uploader :avatar, AvatarUploader
     end

-(Will be using `avatar_data` for the actual data and the content type.)
+(It will be using `avatar_data` for the actual data and the content type.)

 License